Adamskoullos/aws-study-notes/cloude practitioner essentials/12-pricing-and-support.md

 # Pricing Concepts

 1. Pay for what you use
-2. Pay less when you reserve
+2. Pay less when you reserve: **Commit to 1 or 3 year contract for a specific usage and get a lower $/hour price**
 3. Volume based discounts

 # AWS Lambda